emarkoska/FeaturesFedLearning/README.md

 After this parsing, it opens the input file, runs the pre-processing and transformation functions, and makes an output file.

 # Running
-Unpack the tar.gz file.
+Clone the repo (or unpack the tar.gz file).
 Open cmd.
-Navigate to the project directory
+Navigate to the project directory and run 'Parser.py Configuration/test01.config'
-Run 'Parser.py Configuration/test01.config'

 An output file should be generated titled out.csv - Check it out.
 Enjoy!